open-resources/physics_bank/docs/authoring.md

 You should keep the following in mind while filling this section in:

 - Keep each sentence on a separate line.
 - Use markdown syntax for any variables you use from the Python code section.
-Eg: {{params.vars.varName}}
+Eg: `{{ params.vars.varName }}`
 - Use latex syntax for any units or symbols that you might use.

 ## Answer Section in the markdown file